 Off of your own property: the morning of your sale.

 You must remove them as soon as your sale closes on its final day.
-This is the least we can do for the city’s waiving of most of the sign ordinance, so please do your part.

 Put them in the right places (and avoid the wrong places)